-- The framework currently does not honor annotated type variables (e.g., @NonNull T). - The framework is missing a check for constructor invocation.
-It does not report an error in cases like: new @Mutable MyObject() when the invoked constructor is marked as @Immutable. - The framework is missing a check for type argument subtyping in method invocations if the type arguments are inferred. - The checks for enclosed types is not fully tested. - Nullness checker: The heuristics for suppressing Map.get () related errors are not sound or precise. - Nullness checker: The heuristics for identifying uninitialized fields are not sound or precise.
+- The framework is missing a check for constructor invocation.
+It does not report an error in cases like: new @Mutable MyObject() when the invoked constructor is marked as @Immutable. - The framework is missing a check for type argument subtyping in method invocations if the type arguments are inferred. - The checks for enclosed types is not fully tested. - Nullness checker: The heuristics for suppressing Map.get() related errors are not sound or precise. - Nullness checker: The heuristics for identifying uninitialized fields are not sound or precise. - The compiler may emit unexpected errors related to Enum constructor calls or generic method invocation, like